dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.5.3 =
+= 3.5.4 =
-* Important changes for upcoming GDPR compliance
+* New: Support for Yoast custom variables e.g. %%title%%
+* New: Add sharedcount.com 10.000 free daily api requests
+* New: Switch from newsharecount to opensharecount.com to collect twitter shares